mattn/vim-vfs/README.md

 ### Errors

 If the function throw an exception, vim-vfs catch all of them.
+It should be string.
 And if the exception have namespace `vfs#xxx#...`, it will be displayed as message from the function.

 ## Interfaces